N2O-SSA

 description

-Drivers of N2O emissions in tropical soils are poorly known, making it difficult to accurately predict emissions in a changing climate.
+Measurements of greenhouse gases such as N2O in sub-Saharan Africa are sparse, leading to poor greenhouse gas accounting and a lack of investment in sustainable agriculture.
+Moreover, drivers of N2O emissions in tropical soils are poorly known, making it difficult to accurately predict emissions in a changing climate.

-In N2O-SSA, we will use a combined measurement-data science-modeling approach to understand the drivers of soil N2O emissions, in particular the influence of precipitation and soil moisture.
+In N2O-SSA, we will use a combined measurement-data science-modelling approach to understand drivers of soil N2O emissions, in particular the influence of precipitation and soil moisture, and thus make improved predictions of N2O emission strength and variability in the coming decades.

-Specific project tasks include:
+Specific project goals include:

-• Conduct a 6-month measurement campaign in Eldoret, Kenya, to understand soil N2O sources and sinks across a dry-wet seasonal transition.
+• Conduct a 6-month measurement campaign in Eldoret, Kenya, to understand soil N2O sources and sinks across a dry-wet seasonal transition

 Gallery